blog-banner

 Source: PC Qualité Toits Inc

-Expect costs to be between $9 and $12 per square foot for an EPDM membrane (including materials and labour).
+Budget between $9 and $12 per square foot for an EPDM membrane (including materials and labour).

-Benefits of an EPDM Membrane
+The Advantages of an EPDM Membrane

-• Low maintenance, aside from occasional repairs to rubber membrane seals and bi-yearly inspections (spring and fall);
+• Low maintenance, aside from occasional repairs to rubber membrane seals and bi-yearly inspections (spring and fall)

-• High elasticity and flexibility, making it less prone to splits or cracks;
+• High elasticity and flexibility, making it less prone to splits or cracks

-Benefits of a Single-Ply Flat Roof Membrane
+The Advantages of a Single-Ply, Flat Roof Membrane

 Why Should You Never Shingle a Flat Roof?